-The interior design program is an architecturally oriented program with emphasis on spatial design rather than surface embellishment.
-All aspects of space-scale, proportions, configuration, and light sources, as well as textures, materials, and colors-are studied in relation to their effect on the human spirit.
+The interior design program is an architecturally oriented program with emphasis on spatial design as well as surface embellishment.
+All aspects of space—scale, proportion, configuration, and light source, as well as textures, materials, and color—are studied in relation to their effect on the human spirit.
 Students begin their interior design studies in the sophomore year, working in a stimulating studio setting where the learning is collective, cooperative, and competitive.
 Students work closely in small groups with their professor on projects that develop in size and complexity through the six semesters of design studio.
 The senior year culminates with a thesis project; students develop a body of research on a particular issue of the interior in the fall which they then develop as a design project in the spring.

 Students are encouraged to take advantage of the many courses offered at Pratt that will enable them to fully develop their interests and talents.
 Studio electives may be chosen from any department in the Institute; an enormous menu of courses is available for the pursuit of individual interests.
 Interested students can apply to spend the spring term of the junior year at the Danish International School (DIS) studying interior architecture in Copenhagen.
 The program at DIS includes extensive study tours throughout Scandinavia.

 The B.F.A.
 Interior Design program is accredited by the Council for Interior Design Accreditation (CIDA).

 Pratt Institute, Bachelor of Fine Arts in Interior Design, Student Achievement Data

 Job Placement: 100% of the students graduated in May 2015 (that responded to the employment survey) were employed by January 1, 2016.

 Acceptance into Graduate Programs: 100% of students from the May 2014 graduating class who applied to graduate school were accepted.